plexsystems/konstraint/test/doc/expected.md

 **Resources:** policy/PodSecurityPolicy

-Allowing pods to to access the host IPC can read memory of the other containers, breaking that security boundary.
+Allowing pods to access the host IPC can read memory of the other containers, breaking that security boundary.

 ### Rego